AHK-G/Sport-Calendar-Arash-Hatamikia/README.md

 ### Steps to Run:

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine and how to install:
    ```bash
    git clone https://github.com/AHK-G/Sport-Calendar-Arash-Hatamikia.git
    ```